Why Lowe's Companies Inc. (LOW)’s Most Recent Report Reveals Some Hints About Its Future

 LOW’s Market Performance

-LOW stocks went up by 0.18% for the week, with a monthly jump of 1.75% and a quarterly performance of -12.37%, while its annual performance rate touched 2.22%.
-The volatility ratio for the week stands at 2.76% while the volatility levels for the past 30 days are set at 3.84% for Lowe’s Companies Inc..
-The simple moving average for the period of the last 20 days is 1.99% for LOW stocks with a simple moving average of -11.74% for the last 200 days.
+LOW stocks went down by -9.05% for the week, with a monthly drop of -8.28% and a quarterly performance of -22.99%, while its annual performance rate touched -5.29%.
+The volatility ratio for the week stands at 2.93% while the volatility levels for the past 30 days are set at 3.48% for Lowe’s Companies Inc..
+The simple moving average for the period of the last 20 days is -6.96% for LOW stocks with a simple moving average of -19.59% for the last 200 days.

 Analysts’ Opinion of LOW